aspyatkin/vagrant-helpers/README.md

 ```
 When your computer is at home (network is `192.168.163.0/24`), Vagrant will be told to set `192.168.163.100` as an IP address for your virtual machine.
 When your computer is at the office (network is `172.16.0.0/16`), Vagrant will be told to set `172.16.0.17` as an IP address for your virtual machine.

+### multi machine configuration
+You can specify the configuration for several VM instances.
+This feature has been introduced in `v1.4.0`.
+For more information, please refer to an example configuration file `opts.multimachine-example.yaml`.

 ## License
 MIT © [Alexander Pyatkin](https://github.com/aspyatkin)